khos2ow/worldwind.arc.nasa.gov/content/android/tutorials/labels.md

         Label label = new Label(new Position(38.8977, -77.0365, 0), "The White House");
         layer.addRenderable(label);

-        // Create a label with a green text color, the default text size, the system default typeface, and the default
+        // Create a label with a black text color, the default text size, the system default typeface, the default
-        // alignment.
+        // alignment, and a thick white text outline.
         TextAttributes attrs = new TextAttributes();
-        attrs.setTextColor(new Color(0, 1, 0, 1)); // green via r,g,b,a
+        attrs.setTextColor(new Color(0, 0, 0, 1)); // black text via r,g,b,a
+        attrs.setOutlineColor(new Color(1, 1, 1, 1)); // white outline via r,g,b,a
+        attrs.setOutlineWidth(5); // thicken the white outline
         label = new Label(new Position(38.881389, -77.036944, 0), "Thomas Jefferson Memorial", attrs);
         layer.addRenderable(label);